Schoolies week: Violence

 Schoolies has been long known for its violence, and media reporting has often focused on schoolies violence.
 In 1996, the Gold Coast City Council began to increase regulation of events and spaces.

 One of the most violent Schoolies was in 2002 at the Gold Coast.
 Police were under-resourced, as several violent clashes occurred involving groups of people every night that week.
 In subsequent years with police numbers significantly increased and innovative approaches developed, the violence has continued, but police have rapidly engaged and resolved violence.
 When the Queensland Government took over the management of Schoolies at the Gold Coast in 2003 from the Gold Coast City Council, after the most violent Schoolies week in 2002, their primary concern was public perceptions of Schoolies week.

 Schoolies destinations have been more heavily policed since, and some destinations have engaged private security guards to assist.
 The most significant statistic regarding violence at schoolies over the past few decades has placed the blame more so in the hands of 'toolies' than 'schoolies' themselves.
 Damage to hotel rooms has occurred, as well as vandalism to other private and public property.

 Injuries and death

 In 2002, the Queensland Government established a triage to treat and assess injuries and implement first aid.
 There have been a number of schoolies-related deaths and many violent altercations between youths.
 In one case death resulting from balcony fall in 2010 which has been claimed to be from planking.
+Climbing between apartment balconies is problematic.
+The offence can lead to arrest and is punishable by a fine of up to $2,875 and one year imprisonment.